EMConant/tech-writer-challenge/push-pull-fetch.md

 Often `git pull` and `git fetch` are described as equivalent.
 However, there is a notable difference: `git fetch` does one action while `git pull` does two. `git fetch` takes your current branch and checks to see if there is a tracking branch.
 If so, it looks for changes in the remote branch and pulls them into the tracking branch.
 It does not change your local branch.
 To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch.

 `git pull` simply does a `git fetch` followed immediately by `git merge`.
-This is often what we desire to do, but some people prefer to use `git fetch` followed by `git merge` to make sure they understand the changes they are merging into their branch before the merge happens.
+If you'd prefer, however, you can use `git fetch` followed by `git merge` to make sure you understand the changes you are merging into your branch before the merge happens.